 If these fail, take it to a technician to check the water level sensor.
 You can also take it apart and check for yourself.

-Vicks warm mist humidifier red light keeps coming on
+Why does Vicks warm mist humidifier red light keep coming on?

-Start with the water level sensor and the float ring.
-This is a bit complicated so unless you are really sure you can do it, take it to a technician.
+Check the water level sensor and the float ring.
+This is a bit complicated, so unless you are sure you can do it, take it to a technician.

 But even with the water level sensor checked, the red light could still come back.
-There is one final check to make, in the control board.
+There is one final check to make, on the control board.

 If that fails, well, perhaps the unit is done for.
 If you open it up when it is still under warranty (Vicks humidifiers mostly come with a warranty of 3 years), it will be voided.